LucasAlgera/LucasAlgera.github.io/pages/landscape-editor.md

 Maybe aside from the texture brush all of these are needed to make basic terrains.
 And adding a brush strength and brush size parameter will help with the usability.

 ![Brushes showcase](/assets/images/BrushTypes.png)

+Most of the brushes you would want to have can be created with mathematical functions.
+For example the **circular brush** is just a radius check and for the **falloff brush** we multiply the brush's distance from center to the brush strength so the further away from the center we are the lower the terrain is.
+For the **smoothing brush** we simply check all the 8 neighbouring pixels and get an average of that and set our pixel height to that.
+Finally the **texture brush** is jut simply loaded into memory and the buffer is applied to the heightmap at the cursor's position.

+For further inspiration regarding mathematical functions you could look at [easings.net](https://easings.net/).

 Unreal for example has a bunch more brushes and settings such as erosion, noise, ramps, and different mathematical functions resulting in something else than a linear falloff.